devcremona/CPACproject/story/readme.md

 # Modules usage #

 ## story.js ##
-STATUS_STORY_ENUM is an enumerator to know the flow of the story STATUS_RECAP_ENUM is an enumerator to know the flow of the recap
+STATUS_STORY_ENUM is an enumerator to know the flow of the story <br>
+STATUS_RECAP_ENUM is an enumerator to know the flow of the recap

 In order set correctly the story use functions in this order: